appbaseio/reactive-manual/content/docs/search-components/DataSearch.md

 2. update the underlying DB query with `customQuery`,
 3. connect with external interfaces using `beforeValueChange`, `onValueChange`, `onValueSelected` and `onQueryChange`,
 4. specify how search suggestions should be filtered using `react` prop,
-5. use your own function to render suggestions using `onSuggestion` prop.
+5. use your own function to render suggestions using `onSuggestion` (deprecated use `renderSuggestion` for better control) prop.
 It expects an object back for each `suggestion` having keys `label` and `value`.
 The query is run against the `value` key and `label` is used for rendering the suggestions. `label` can be either `String` or JSX.
 For example,

 ```js
 <DataSearch